mdejong/DivQuantCluster/README.md

 Clustering using divisive split and k-means

 This clustering approach was originally implemented by M. Emre Celebi.
-The clustering implementation provides an exceptionally fast clustering algorithm in C++ that is optimized speed and low memory embedded devices.
+The clustering implementation provides an exceptionally fast clustering algorithm in C++ that is optimized for execution speed and for low memory use on embedded devices.

 The main.cpp logic demonstrates a specific application of clustering for image pixels.
 Each pixel is clustered in 3D space to produce a color sorted list of clusters and then the original pixels are